Mike Nugent: New York Jets

-Nugent was selected by the New York Jets in the second round (47th overall) of the 2005 NFL Draft.
+Nugent was selected by the New York Jets in the second round (47th overall) of the 2005 NFL draft.
+As a rookie, Nugent converted all 24 extra point attempts and 22 of 28 field goal attempts.
+He was named to the PFWA All-Rookie Team.
+He was named AFC Special Teams Player of the Month for December 2006.
+In the 2006 season, he converted 34 of 35 extra point attempts and 24 of 27 field goal attempts.
+In the 2007 season, he converted 23 of 24 extra point attempts and 29 of 36 field goal attempts.
 During the opening game of the 2008 NFL season, Nugent injured his quadriceps following an extra point.
 To replace Nugent the Jets signed Jay Feely, who performed so well in the position that he became the Jets' starter while Nugent, who eventually recovered from his injury, was forced to stay on the bench.

 Tampa Bay Buccaneers

 As an unrestricted free agent in the 2009 offseason, Nugent signed a one-year contract with the Tampa Bay Buccaneers on March 4 and won the job over Matt Bryant in the preseason due to Bryant's injury.
 After converting just two of his first six tries (2 blocked) through four games, Nugent was released by the Buccaneers on October 5.

-Arizona Cardinals
+Arizona Cardinals (first stint)

-Nugent signed with the Arizona Cardinals on December 16, 2009 as a temporary replacement for the injured Neil Rackers.
+Nugent signed with the Arizona Cardinals on December 16, 2009, as a temporary replacement for the injured Neil Rackers.
 He was waived by the Cardinals on January 2, 2010.